 of clean, non-contaminated plastic, which is collected in bins and then sent to either a recycling center or melted down and repurposed to make new products

 of our plastic high-density polyethylene (HDPE) tote bags, which are sold to our original manufacturer and then reused in our next order, creating a closed loop system

 We have continued to focus on improving data quality related to waste and packaging, as a result we are tracking more indicators and are able to better understand and monitor our waste streams.
 Improved data quality also leads to more complete measurements which are higher than partially complete past data.
-As a global company, from 2018 to 2019, total waste generated decreased 2% but unfortunately waste sent to landfills increased 35% and waste to landfill per ton of finished product increased 25%.
-As a highlight, Pilgrim’s Tulip has a majority of their facilities which maintain a commitment of zero waste to landfill and our Pilgrim’s Moy Park team continued to maintain its commitment of zero waste to landfill across all facilities.
+As a global company, from 2019 to 2020, total waste generated decreased 30%, waste sent to landfills decreased 28%, and waste to landfill per ton of finished product decreased 28%.
+As a highlight, Pilgrim’s UK has a majority of their facilities which maintain a commitment of zero waste to landfill, and our Pilgrim’s Moy Park team continued to maintain its commitment of zero waste to landfill across all facilities in 2020.

-In the U.S. and Puerto Rico, approximately 70% of our packaging used is biodegradable and recyclable packaging material; however, our total packaging material per ton of finished products including by-products increased 1%.
-Despite this recent increase, since 2010, Pilgrim’s U.S. and Puerto Rico has achieved a nearly 30% reduction in total packaging material per ton of finished products including by-products.
+In the U.S. and Puerto Rico, approximately 74% of our packaging used is biodegradable and recyclable packaging material; and our total packaging material per ton of finished products including by-products decreased 1% in 2020.
 We will continue to stay focused on increasing our recyclable packaging and will stay committed to reducing our packaging per ton of finished product produced.